lukasturcani/stk/docs/source/index.rst

 It shows that molecule ``8`` was selected three times for mutation, while molecules ``40``, ``23``` were selected once.
-The remaining molecules did not participate in crossover operations in that generation.
+The remaining molecules were not mutated in that generation.

 The ``final_pop`` directory holds the ``.mol`` files holding the structures of the last generation of molecules.